Montana-Media-Arts/Mart120-Spring2025/modules/week-1/_posts/2017-01-05-class-overview.md

 <p>Homework will be due on Mondays at 11:59 pm, giving you the weekend to work on the projects.</p>
 </div>
 <div id="Homework" class="tabcontent">
-<p>The course website will be a <b>Homework</b> section, and it should mirror the submission located on Moodle.
+<p>The course website will be a <b>Homework</b> section, and it should mirror the submission located on Canvas.
 Let me know if that is not the case!</p>
 <p>Feel free to share your programs via our GitHub links.
 I will have a forum for that each week as well.</p>
 <p>Additionally, we will have topics of discussion each week that will cover a variety of different subjects.</p>
 </div>